ChiuYein/react-movie-app/README.md

 ## Description:

-This is a assessment front-end project.
-The aim of this assessment is to build a movie app / mobile web with responsive UI.
-This project have to 2 parts to achieve:
+The aim of this project is to build a movie app / mobile web with responsive UI using React.
+There are 2 parts that need to build:

 **First Part: Create a Home screen with list of available movies:**